JeffersonLab/jaws/README.md

 ### Tombstones
 To unset (remove) a record write a [tombstone](https://kafka.apache.org/documentation.html#compaction) record (null/None value).
 This can be done with the provided scripts using the --unset option.
 The tombstone approach is used to unregister, unshelve, unacknowledge, and unset active alarming.

-**Note**: EPICS active alarms and acknowledgements also have explicit NO_ALARM and NO_ACK enumerations values that are included to maintain a one-to-one mapping of EPICS field values.
-This means clients must be prepared to handle EPICS message value containing tombstone and NO_ALARM (and even severity INVALID).
-Generally, a tombstone will not be encountered for EPICS messages as a no record scenario happens only if an alarm has never been registered before and epics2kafka will use explicit NO_ALARM once registered.
+### Customize Alarms
+The information registered with an alarm can be customized by modifying the [registered-alarms-value.asvc](https://github.com/JeffersonLab/kafka-alarm-system/blob/master/schemas/registered-alarms-value.avsc) schema.
+For example, producer, locations, and categories are domain specific.

-### Active Alarm Types
+#### Active Alarm Types
 Since different alarm producers may have producer specific alarm data the active alarm schema is actually an extendable union of schemas.
 Generally the basic alarming or acknowledgement messages should be used for simplicity, but sometimes extra info is required.
 For example, EPICS alarms have severity and status fields.
+New Active Alarm Types can be defined by creating new AVRO schema.

 **Note**: It is difficult to have a single (non-union) active-alarm schema that represents all possible alarm sources and has a fixed set of fields because that requires translation from the original fields to the unified fields, and decisions about (1) what are the set of unified fields and (2) how to map data to them, may result in some information being lost in translation.
 Therefore, a union of schemas is used to preserve original fields.
 If desired, an opinionated custom translation layer could be added to make these decisions and consolidate the various types - for example using a Kafka Streams app.